Islam in China: Ethnic groups

 Muslims live in every region in China.
 The highest concentrations are found in the northwest provinces of Xinjiang, Gansu and Ningxia, with significant populations also found throughout Yunnan Province in Southwest China and Henan Province in Central China.
 Of China's 55 officially recognized minority peoples, ten groups are predominantly Muslim.
 The largest groups in descending order are Hui (9.8 million in year 2000 census or 48% of the officially tabulated number of Muslims), Uyghur (8.4 million, 41%), Kazakh (1.25 million, 6.1%), Dongxiang (514,000, 2.5%), Kyrgyz (144,000), Uzbeks (125,000), Salar (105,000), Tajik (41,000), Bonan (17,000) and Tatar (5,000).
 However, individual members of traditionally Muslim groups may profess other religions or none at all.
 Additionally, Tibetan Muslims are officially classified along with the Tibetan people.
 Muslims live predominantly in the areas that border Central Asia, Tibet and Mongolia, i.e. Xinjiang, Ningxia, Gansu and Qinghai, which is known as the "Quran Belt".

-Small Muslim communities exist among the Dai people (Dai Paxi), Bai people, Tibetan people, Yi people, Mongolians, and Zhuang people.
+Small Muslim communities exist among the Dai people (Dai Paxi), Bai people, Tibetan people, Yi people, Mongolians, Wa people, Naxi people and Zhuang people.